-Terminology plays an important role in understanding TypeScript and JavaScript.
 Terminology helps us to describe a complex context and prevents us from confusion when talking about code.
+It plays an important role in understanding TypeScript and JavaScript.

 As important as it is to know the control structures of a programming language, it is just as important to be able to name their contexts and surroundings.
 Using the right vocabulary is particularly effective in code reviews as it supports us to put our thoughts into words.